cattaka/TelnetSqlite/README.md

 ============

-## Want to peek SQLiteDatabase of non-root device
+## Want to peek SQLiteDatabase of non-rooted device

 SQLiteDatabase of non-root device cannot be peeked in the development of Android apps.
 In a strict sense it is not be able to be peeked for security reason.